fathertime100/apollo-coin/README.md

 * If you still can't find it, move onto the next step to check for your server.

-# c.
+## 5c.
 Online list of XAP masternodes

 i.
 Visit this link [XAP List and status of masternodes](https://xap.overemo.com/masternodes).